The-Scripters-Guild/ForgeWiki/scripting/nodes/ai/get-ai-units-from-squad.md

 # Get AI Units From Squad

+## Description
+Returns a list of AI Units in the Squad that are still alive.
+The order of list entries is random.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}